netrisai/docs/Ubuntu-SwitchDev-Switch-initial-setup.rst

 ``netris/newNet0ps``

+3. Set up the Out-of-Band (OOB) Management.

-Configure the OOB Management IP address
+Open the network interfaces file and add the IP address and other required details.

 .. code-block:: shell-session